- Stand with arms extended out in front holding medicine ball

 off of floor.
 Keep supporting knee pointed same direction as

 foot supporting.
 Raise body back up to original position until

 knee and hip of supporting leg is straight.
 Return and repeat.

 - Supporting knee should point same direction as foot throughout

 movement.
 Range of motion will be improved with greater leg strength

 of deep single leg squat to maintain center of gravity over foot.

 Erector Spinae becomes a stabilizer if spine is kept straight.

-one foot around back of supporting leg.
+or wrap one foot around back of supporting leg.